RafalPruszkowski-hub/OnlineShopRestApi/README.md

 # OnlineShopRestApi
 REST API for a shop project using Spring (Boot, MVC, JPA) MySQL database and Hibernate.
 In the future I'll implement Spring Security and Front-End.
+Please note that this project is still in early development stage.

 ###### Before starting the app please use this commands in you mysql database as root user: